- Body is olive gray or brown with a yellow hue, fading to a lighter belly

-- Blue stripe below eye, becoming interrupted in adults
+- Blue stripe below eye, broken in adults

-Juvenile schoolmaster are found in grassy flats.
+Coastal waters.
 Adults frequent nearshore, especially around elkhorn coral reefs.
 Large adults are sometimes found on the continental shelf.
+Juvenile schoolmaster are found in grassy flats.

-These fish spawn in July and August.
-Schoolmaster may attain sizes up to 8 pounds and 24 inches.
-They feed on crustaceans, small fishes, and gastropods.
+Spawn in July and August.
+Feed on crustaceans, small fishes, and gastropods.